teng4/how.to./How_To_get_rotation_matrix_from_RPY_angles.md

-# How To get rotation matrix from PRY angles
+# How To get rotation matrix from RPY angles

 ## Summary